 What is a cheap price for a bike?

 With all the supply chain disruption we’ve seen in recent years, bike prices have gone up quite a bit.
 As a rule of thumb, everything under $1,000 can be considered cheap.
 There are still many cheap bikes for under $500 anyway, although most of these won’t be very durable or safe.

 Which is the best bicycle for a low price?

 If you’re looking to buy a low-price bike, we recommend purchasing a cheap hybrid bike.
-Hybrid bike cost less than road bikes or MTBs, they are also very versatile.
-One downside of hybrid bikes is that they generally weight more compared to bikes in other categories.
+The hybrid bike cost less than road bikes or MTBs, they are also very versatile.
+One downside of hybrid bikes is that they generally weigh more compared to bikes in other categories.